Why consider a trip to Fort Walsh National Historic Site

 Workshop tour options

-Each workshop is an additional $2.40 on top of the regular tour fee.
-Maximum of 2 workshops per booking.
+Each workshop is an additional $2.40 on top of the regular tour fee and requires an additional 30 to 45 minutes of time.
+There is a maximum of 2 workshops per booking.

 NWMP Cannon Drill: The site’s Historic Weapons Supervisor will lead students through the cannon drill practiced by the NWMP at old Fort Walsh.
 The program will culminate with the thunderous firing of the site’s nine pound field rifle.